 - Unique and original content

 - Relatable to the website and the topic, or topics, at hand

-- Having web 2.0 features, including videos, polls, pictures, GIFS and others to engage and keep users on your site.
+- Having web 2.0 features, including videos, polls, pictures, GIFS, and others, to engage and keep users on your site.

 Getting those conversions back:

-As good as your content might be, as engaging and as well-written as it looks, what is the point of all of it if it does not entice the user to get active on your website?
+As good as your content might be, as engaging and well-written as it looks, what is the point of all of it if it does not entice the user to get active on your website?

 It is a tricky balance, but this is one step that you should consider taking if your rankings begin to fall.
 Look at how and where you can convert those users to customers.
-Simple links to sales pages is a start.
-Remember that conversions are essential in boosting up your page on Google’s radar, as well as increasing your business’ ROI.
+Simple links to sales pages are a start.
+Remember that conversions are essential in boosting your page on Google’s radar, as well as increasing your business’ ROI.